ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/14-Incident-Report.md

 ---

+# 💡 Analyst Assessment

+The investigation confirmed that the phishing campaign relied on social engineering, trusted branding, and attacker-controlled infrastructure rather than malware delivery.

+The combination of HTML phishing content, embedded hyperlinks, suspicious routing infrastructure, and credential harvesting techniques demonstrates a well-structured phishing campaign designed to maximize user interaction.

+The extracted Indicators of Compromise (IOCs), Threat Intelligence findings, and MITRE ATT&CK mapping provide sufficient evidence to classify this incident as a **High Severity Credential Harvesting Phishing Campaign**.

+---

 # Final Verdict

-Based on the technical investigation, threat intelligence findings, and MITRE ATT&CK mapping, the email has been confirmed as a **credential harvesting phishing campaign**.
+Based on the technical investigation, Threat Intelligence findings, and MITRE ATT&CK mapping, the email has been confirmed as a **credential harvesting phishing campaign**.

 The attack leveraged social engineering, trusted branding, and attacker-controlled infrastructure to increase the likelihood of user interaction.